-In this glossary definition, we’ll be discussing digital photography.
+In this guide, we’ll be discussing digital photography.

 - What digital photography is